 The third method takes the measured void time and the measured elution time of the standard to obtain R, solves for <lambda>, and from this the ratio of channel volume to the square of channel thickness is obtained (given the symbol S).
 S is therefore equal to the ratio of the area of the membrane AL to the channel thickness w.
 At this point the accurately known area of the membrane is taken into account to obtain channel thickness and from this the channel volume.
 The authors incorrectly use the area Az from z0 to outlet, rather than the total area AL.

 We have checked the respective derivation of the volume equation.
-Indeed the reviewer is right and we are grateful that this mistake could be detected.
+Indeed, the reviewer is right and we are grateful that this mistake could be detected.
 We have integrated the correction in the reevaluation of all data sets.
 However, the correction did not have significant impact on the overall interpretation and only slightly reduced the observed discrepancies regarding this algorithm.
 This is only little wonder as AL only differs ~14 %, from Az while the observed discrepancy was much larger.

 The fourth method uses only the measured void time to obtain channel thickness and channel volume with knowledge of AL.

 As already stated above, this method corresponds to the suggestion the reviewer stated above - besides the fact that our formalism encapsulates the shape-dependence a bit more clearly and allows a better adaption to other possible shapes by sampling adjusting the expressions for AL and E(x).
-Indeed, we were initially interested especially this method, as it would have provided a very elegant way to avoid the calibration experiment entirely.
+Indeed, we were initially interested especially in this method, as it would have provided a very elegant way to avoid the calibration experiment entirely.

 The fifth method uses the measured elution time of a standard, and effectively finds a channel thickness that is consistent with this elution time (taking into account that membrane area AL is known).

-We would like to add that this is the only method which is consistent with elution time and the respective membrane area.
+We would like to add that this is the only method, which is consistent with elution time and the respective membrane area.

 If all measurements are accurate, then results would be expected to be in agreement.
 There is a great deal of disagreement between the different approaches, however.
 Methods 1 and 2 do not make use of the knowledge of AL, and the results for w and V0 are inconsistent with AL. This should disqualify these approaches.